Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - Gibson did not record a rush attempt in last week's game versus the Eagles.

-- Gibson has 55 yards on 21 carries (18.3 ypg) with one rushing touchdown over his last three outings.

-- And he has caught eight passes for 68 yards (22.7 per game) with one TD.
+- And he has added eight catches for 68 yards (22.7 per game) and one receiving TD.

 Gibson's Washington Teammates